softwareguru/beam-summit-website/content/sessions/a11l-relational-beam.md

 slot: 11
 ---

 Wouldn't it be great if Beam could automatically optimize your pipeline?
 It can with Relational Beam.
 This talk will cover the current Relational offerings in Beam (with a focus on Java) including Schemas, SchemaIO, and SQL.
-Learn how SQL can automaticall
+Learn how SQL can automatically optimize your pipeline today and about our plans to move that functionality into the core Beam SDK.
+You'll come away from this talk with an understanding of why you want to migrate to Schemas (and SchemaIO) even if you don't use SQL.